There can be a change in the workplace atmosphere come December...

-We've all done it – especially around Christmas time.
-The pressure is on to get everything delivered on time, and we may be putting more effort into browsing Amazon than we are on work tasks.
-Instead of reprimanding employees, why not help them to find a little time to get their Christmas errands done and dusted?
-Give them the flexibility of an extended lunch hour or earlier finish times so they can squeeze in all the things they need to do instead of stressing about it during work hours.
+In the run up to Christmas, the pressure is on to get everything delivered on time, both at home and at work.
+Why not help your teams by giving them the flexibility of an extended lunch hour or earlier finish times so they can squeeze in all the things they need to do instead of stressing about it during work hours.

 embrace the festivities

-Without the annual in-person Christmas party due to COVID-19 restrictions, employees may feel that there's nothing much to look forward to.
+With uncertainties around the annual in-person Christmas party again this year, your employees may feel that there's nothing much to look forward to.
 But you can turn this around by looking at other engaging ideas to help everyone interact with one another.
 For alternative celebration plans, take a look at some of our socially distanced work Christmas ideas here.

 Offer training and support

 In the build-up to Christmas, you should find opportunities to give employees shout outs and recognition for the contributions they've made and the goals they've achieved so far.